-Maybe even lost some sleep over its poor performance in serving your clients, or it not making any money.
-Maybe search not working (nobody is finding you), it’s not “pretty enough”, or “slow loading”…?
+Maybe even lost some sleep over its poor performance in serving your clients, or the website is not making any money.
+Maybe your SEO is not working properly (nobody is finding you), or the pages are not “pretty enough”, or “slow loading”…?

 What’s worse, you’ve made some changes, but nothing is working or it’s just taking to darn long!
 How patient do you have to be?

 SEO experts are telling you: “hurry up and wait – your SEO will starting working soon”.
-And, when researching, forums, blogs and training courses – you get conflicting messages.
+And, when researching into forums, blogs and buying training courses – you get conflicting messages.
 Frustrated, you ask: what’s the right way to do this stuff?

-How can you remove the pressure of waiting for Google’s friendly smiles, web traffic and then… finally … more business opportunities?
+How can you remove the pressure of waiting for Google’s friendly smiles, web traffic and then… finally … more business sales?

-Ultimately, WE (business owners) know what we are doing, and the value we provide to our marketplace.
-Yes, we, the small business owner make the US economy work.
-But, we need more help, especially when it comes to the “search world”.
+Ultimately, we business owners know what we are doing, and the value we provide to our marketplace.
+But, we need more help, especially when it comes to the “search engine (SEO) world”.

 You have to (boldly) embrace “Google Eyes Spying On You”.
 But, it’s not as scary as you may believe.